jbr242/swap-bytes/README.md

 ```
 #### Enter your nickname:

 Upon starting the application, you will be prompted to enter your nickname.
 This nickname will be used in the chat and stored in the DHT for other peers to discover.
+If you do not choose a nickname, your peerid will be set as your nickname

 #### Select a chat topic: